Sydney-Informatics-Hub/Scalable-DIA-NN/docs/pwiz_image_setup.md

 Thanks to [Matt Chambers](https://github.com/chambm), this [Proteowizard](https://proteowizard.sourceforge.io/) container includes Wine and Mono, as required to run the PC version of DIA-NN on a Linux platform.
 It can also convert wiff to mzML, however since this repository contains a workflow to run on wiff input, instructions for that are not included here.

 Within this container, the `wine` folder is owned by 'root' and you cannot run singularity with `--fakeroot` on NCI Gadi.
 You will need to rebuild the container for your NCI Gadi user ID on a compute you have sudo access to (e.g. your desktop or laptop).
 Annoyingly, **this must be done uniquely for every user**.
-See this stack overflow question for some more details `https://stackoverflow.com/questions/73328706/running-singularity-container-without-root-as-different-user-inside`.
+See [this stack overflow question](https://stackoverflow.com/questions/73328706/running-singularity-container-without-root-as-different-user-inside) for more details.

 Run the following command on Gadi to obtain your `uid`:
 ```